hdtodd/DNT/README.md

 1. If you haven't already done so, download this package: `git clone https://github.com/hdtodd/DNT` on a system that will run XWindows and has a touchscreen or has a keyboard/mouse/display attached.
 The remaining work is on that system.
 1. Install the Python3 `mqtt` library used to receive the `mqtt` JSON packets from the monitoring system over your local network: `pip3 install paho-mqtt`.
 1. Start up the MQTT verification program: `./mqTest`, and provide the name of the `rtl_433` monitoring host on your local area network.
 If your monitoring system is in operation, `mqTest` will simply type out on the terminal screen the information about the packets that the monitoring system is receiving via the RTL\_SDR dongle and publishing via `mqtt`.
-If it isn't working, but testing with `mosquitto_sub` is working on your monitoring system, add command-line parameters  to `mqTest` to identify the correct host, topic, port and (if secured) username and password needed for the host computer MQTT subscription. `DNT` relies on the same connection system as `mqTest`.
-The terminal output line includes the signal-to-noise ratio (SNR) reported by `rtl_433`: those with a higher SNR are likely closer to you in proximity, and those with an SNR greater than 15-20 are likely your closest neighbors.
+If it isn't working, but testing with `mosquitto_sub` is working on your monitoring system, add command-line parameters  to `mqTest` to identify the correct host, topic, port and (if secured) username and password needed for the host computer MQTT subscription. `DNT` relies on the same connection system as `mqTest`, so once you've confirmed those parameters with `mqTest`, provide those parameters to `DNT`.
 1. Finally, test `DNT`:
-	* `rtl_433` reports the model, channel, and id number of the devices it sees, but those identifiers might not be familiar to you.  `DNT` has a small table of thermometers you might want to watch and label with familiar names such as "porch" or "Schmidts".
-Those identifier-label associations are listed as a dictionary near the beginning of the `DNT` code.
-The thermometers are identified by keyword constructed from a model name and a model id, as a single concatenated string.
-Near the beginning of the `DNT` code is a dictionary of "model/channel/id" keywords and an associated label.
-If you know the "model/channel/id" for your own thermometer remote, or that of neighbors, edit the "model/channel/id" keyword and corresponding label to identify those.
-Otherwise, observe some of the "model", "channel", and "id" values in packets reported by `mosquitto_sub` or `mqTest.py` and enter "model/channel/id" those keyword and label values in that dictionary.
 	* Run `./DNT` by issuing that command in a terminal window on an XWindows display.
 If you want temperatures in Celsius, use the command `DNT -C`.
 Over several minutes, the list on the screen will be populated, then regularly updated, with thermometer readings.
 The frequency of updating varies by manufacturer and model, but readings are usually reported every 30-to-60 seconds, so individual lines in the display will be updated at different frequencies.
+	* `rtl_433` reports the model, channel, and id number of the devices it sees, but those identifiers might not be familiar to you.  `DNT` has a small dictionary of thermometers you might want to watch and label with familiar names such as "porch" or "Schmidts".
+Those identifier-label associations are listed as a dictionary near the beginning of the `DNT` code.
+The thermometers are identified by keyword constructed from a model name, channel used, and a model id, as a single concatenated string.
+Near the beginning of the `DNT` code is a dictionary of "model/channel/id" keywords and an associated location label.
+If you know the "model/channel/id" for your own thermometer remote, or that of neighbors, edit the "model/channel/id" keyword and corresponding location label to identify those.
+If present, the "location" value will be displayed in the data table and listed at the top of the table.
-1. If you want to be able to start `DNT` by touching or clicking an icon on your desktop, perform these additional steps from the `DNT` installation directory:
+1. If you want to be able to start `DNT` by touching or clicking an icon on your Linux desktop, perform these additional steps from the `DNT` installation directory:
 	* If you want readings in Celsius, edit the file `DNT.desktop` to add ` -C` at the end of the DNT command line.
 	* `sudo mkdir -p /usr/local/bin`
 	* `sudo mkdir -p /usr/local/share/pixmaps`